-Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For’ Source Claims
+Kim Kardashian Allegedly ‘Terrified’ Of Kanye West & Ready For Divorce, ‘This Isn’t What She Signed Up For,’ Source Claims

-Kim Kardashian is allegedly still “terrified” of Kanye West and his mental state following his November hospitalization amid reports she’s supposedly “done” with her husband and their two year marriage and ready for a divorce.
+Kim Kardashian is allegedly still “terrified” of Kanye West and his mental state following his November hospitalization amid reports she’s supposedly “done” with her husband and their two-year marriage and ready for a divorce.

 That’s according to a report by Life & Style, who’s claiming that a divorce could be on the cards for Kim and Kanye in 2017 as the couple’s new normal allegedly isn’t what she signed up for when she and West married in Florence, Italy, back in 2014.